Articles in this section

 By wiring a packing station with Adaptive Controller buttons, packers can instruct ShipHero's WMS to print a label/invoice or complete an order with the press of a button.

-This system uses different packaging sizes as the main differentiator.
-Once a package type is entered, again at the touch of a button instead of using a handheld barcode scanner, ShipHero’s WMS knows what to do.
+This system uses packaging size as the main differentiator.
+Once a package type is entered — with a button press rather than a handheld scanner — ShipHero's WMS knows what to do.

-Currently, there are 17 buttons that can be programmed with different input codes.
-Two of these buttons must be assigned to the functions mentioned above (print label/invoice, complete order).
-The other 15 buttons can be assigned as needed.
+There are 17 buttons that can be programmed with different input codes.
+Two must be assigned to the core functions above (print label/invoice and complete order).
+The remaining 15 can be assigned as needed.

 Here is an example of an adaptive packing station wired with additional buttons: